Recent federal legislation affects retirement plans

 As good as returns have been, financial advisors are coming to realize that using annuities adds contractual structure to income and return that can’t be offered by other investment vehicles.

-SECURE also offers opportunities for part-time long-term help to participate in retirement plans offered by their employers.

-This all comes at a time when studies by Northwestern Mutual show that 22 percent of all people have less than five thousand dollars upon retirement.
-Annuities have never been a part of retirement plans before for two reasons.
+This all comes at a time when studies by Northwestern Mutual show that 22% of all people have less than five thousand dollars upon retirement.

 However, as times have changed and annuities have changed, people can now invest in these and not only guarantee a minimum value in the future, but also guarantee a lifetime income when they reach retirement age.